-We and the underwriters named below will enter into an underwriting agreement with respect to the shares being offered.
-Subject to certain conditions, each underwriter shall severally agree to purchase the number of ordinary shares indicated in the following table.
+We and the underwriters named below entered into an underwriting agreement with respect to the ADSs being offered.
+Subject to certain conditions, each underwriter has severally agreed to purchase the number of ADSs indicated in the following table.
 Goldman Sachs & Co.
 LLC and Jefferies LLC are the representatives of the underwriters.